genesiscommunitysuccess/docs/versioned_docs/version-previous/02_database/01_fields-tables-views/01_fields/01_fields-basics.md

 ```kotlin
 field(name = "TRADE_STATUS", type = ENUM("NEW", "ALLOCATED", "CANCELLED", default = "NEW"))
 ```
-Remember that ENUM fields are always not nullable.
-If you try and add `nullable = true' Intellij will warn you.
+Remember that `ENUM` fields are always not nullable.
+If you try and add `nullable = true`, Intellij will warn you.
 If you go ahead and build, it will generate an error.

 ## Naming fields